BIM October 09, 2025

 • Strong dependency on a stable and fast internet connection.

-• The interface can be somewhat confusing to new users.
+• The interface is somewhat confusing to new users.

 Pricing (at the time of writing):